workplace furniture development from benchtop to market by cia mooney, vp product design + development

 focus on millenial workforce

-as the team captured research, the intended focus on millenials led to solutions addressing contemporary workstyles and user needs.
+as the team captured research, the intended focus on generational changes in the workplace led to solutions addressing mobile work, teamwork, and technology support.

 one young woman frequently worked late at night in a big company and did not like being alone when the lights went out in the building.
 Adding a light to the Tonic design was a way to bring her voice forward in the project while providing a functional sense of place in open plan environments.

 building a big table like this one shouldn't be too hard, but when it can grow to 27 feet, power 10 individuals and their digital devices, be easy to assemble and re-assemble many times, use the greenest materials and flow through a lean manufacturing plant without hiccups, well...it took our product development team a little head-scratching to make Tonic real.

 the key engineering challenge was to design a steel frame that could hold the weight of the table surfaces.
 The frame had to be modular to simplify manufacturing and repetitive installation.

 as employees shift spaces, installers have to assemble and re-assemble the furniture inside a big organization. for Tonic, setting up 6 users at a fully powered bench is achieved in 3 hours. that's the same time required to install one traditional workstation and a measurable costs savings for enterprise.

 make the hard things easier.

 connecting electrical conduit in office systems can be tedious. in this design, all power is packaged at the factory so it can be dropped into the table with quick connections.